Minnesota Divorce Laws

 If children are part of the scenario in the divorce proceedings then a Minnesota divorce court judge will need to determine who will maintain custody.
 The court will only make this determination if these issues aren’t resolved by the parents.

-To determine custody the court will take into account what the child wants, what the parents want, the relationship among any brothers, sisters and other family members, and the stability of either home environment.
+To determine custody the court will take into account what the child wants, what the parents want, the relationship among any brothers, sisters, and other family members, and the stability of either home environment.

-The factors used for considering child alimony or child support include both of the parents earning potential and assets and what would be the child’s standard of living if the marriage was maintained.
+The factors used for considering child alimony or child support include both the parent’s earning potential and assets and what would be the child’s standard of living if the marriage was maintained.
 Also, the child’s specific needs with regard to any special education or physical liabilities.
 Finally, the financial burden placed on the parent who will be paying the child support is also considered.

 What are the Minnesota Alimony Laws?

 In Minnesota, a judge can award either temporary or permanent spousal support depending on certain circumstances.
-Among these factors are whether or not the spouse will ultimately become self-sufficient, the standard of living prior to the marriage, how long the marriage lasted and what each party brought to the marriage in terms of assets.
+Among these factors are whether or not the spouse will ultimately become self-sufficient, the standard of living prior to the marriage, how long the marriage lasted, and what each party brought to the marriage in terms of assets.